 Boot Repair is a graphical tool that can repair GRUB2 with a single click.
 This is the ideal solution to boot problems for most users.

-If you have the media you installed Ubuntu from, insert it into your computer and restart.
-If you don’t, download a Ubuntu live CD and burn it to a disc or install it on a USB flash drive.
-You can also download a dedicated Boot Repair live CD.
+If you have the media you installed Ubuntu from, insert it into your computer, restart, and boot from the removable drive.
+If you don’t, download a Ubuntu live CD and burn it to a disc or create a bootable USB flash drive.

-After booting into the live Ubuntu environment, open a terminal from the Dash and run the following commands to install Boot Repair:
+Open a Terminal window from the Dash and run the following commands to install and launch Boot Repair:

-Restart your computer after using the Boot Repair tool.
+Restart your computer after the Boot Repair tool finishes applying its changes.
 Ubuntu should boot up normally.

 If you’d rather get your hands dirty, you can do this yourself from a terminal.
 You’ll need to boot from a live CD or USB drive, as in the graphical method above.
-Ensure the version of Ubuntu on the CD is the same as the version of Ubuntu installed on your computer — for example, if you have Ubuntu 12.04 installed, ensure you use a Ubuntu 12.04 live CD.
+Ensure the version of Ubuntu on the CD is the same as the version of Ubuntu installed on your computer.
+For example, if you have Ubuntu 14.04 installed, ensure you use a Ubuntu 14.04 live CD.

 Open a terminal after booting into the live environment.
 Identify the partition Ubuntu is installed on using one of the following commands:

-Important: If you have a separate boot partition, skip the above command and mount the boot partition at /mnt/boot.
+Important: If you have a separate boot partition, skip the above command and mount the boot partition at /mnt/ubuntu/boot instead.
 If you don’t know whether you have a separate boot partition, you probably don’t.

 Restart your computer and Ubuntu should boot properly.